bricelam/bricelam.github.io/_posts/2015-01-24-corefx-class-library.md

 ================
 Unfortunately, there aren't any tools to help you create .NET Core class libraries yet.
 The ASP.NET 5 tools inside Visual Studio 2015 allow you to create ASP.NET Core class libraries, but these are subtly different.
-They are .NET Core class libraries that are only intended to be run on ASP.NET 5.
-A special compile step is performed that can make your assemblies incompatible with other .NET Core platforms.
-The tools also don't enable you to create portable class libraries, but instead cross-compile to each platform (similar to how shared projects work).
-They also don't enable you to strong-name the assemblies.
+They are .NET Core class libraries that are only intended to be run on ASP.NET 5. ~~A special compile step is performed that can make your assemblies incompatible with other .NET Core platforms~~. (**Update:** This feature has been removed) The tools also don't enable you to create portable class libraries, but instead cross-compile to each platform (similar to how shared projects work). ~~They also don't enable you to strong-name the assemblies.~~ (**Update:** This feature is being added)

 One assembly to rule them all
 =============================